(Photo by Jared Rice)

 Recall the most difficult negotiation you’ve ever had.

-Chances are your recollection is of a conference room full of tension.
+Chances are, your recollection is of a conference room full of tension.
 The people around the table are powder kegs, ready to explode on any issue.
-Somewhere in your memory there is that red-faced person with the loud voice who was a master of tactics.
+Somewhere in your memory, there is that red-faced person with the loud voice who was a master of tactics.
 The most popular one was yelling.

-· Develop strategies that help you better understand and manage “difficult negotiators”
+· Develop strategies that help you better understand and manage “difficult negotiators.”

 · Learn how to break down issues to enable better problem solving and value creation